Wildfire Threatens Wild Red Pandas in Nepal

 Surya Bhattarai is one of our Forest Guardians from Sudap Khola Community Forest in Mamangkhe village in Taplejung district.
 He also informed us of another wildfire incident that burned approximately 12 hectares of forest near his village that is now contained.
 A wildfire in Basapachal Jharna Community Forest of Kalikot district in western Nepal was contained by local people, including our Forest Guardians.
 Fortunately, this incident happened soon after two days of community-based wildfire management training that we organized for 15 participants.

-Top left: members of the firefighting team in Basapachal Jharna Community Forest.
+Members of the firefighting team in Basapachal Jharna Community Forest.

-Top right: forest fire management training participants in Kalikot district, western Nepal.
+Forest fire management training participants in Kalikot district, western Nepal.

-Map: The yellow circle is the Pathibhara wildfire and the red circle is the wildfire near Mamangkhe village in Taplejung district.
+The yellow circle is the Pathibhara wildfire and the red circle is the wildfire near Mamangkhe village in Taplejung district.

 Our goal is to offer a community-based wildfire management training for the people of Deurali Bhitri, Yamabung, Mayam Patal, and Pathibhara Simbu Community Forests this March and April.
 We need to also provide firefighting tools and personal protective gear to local CFUG members.
 If you would like to support these initiatives please donate here and choose "Pathibhara wildfire" as your gift designation when checking out.